 I fell in with Becky at some point, and we got to talking about her teaching job.
 What was it like to teach in a Buddhist monastery?

 She spoke about the daily regiment of monk training.
 The meditation and the prayer routines.
 Education-wise, the young monks learn quite typical school subjects – mathematics, science, etc. plus philosophy as well.
 There’s a lot of debating in the curriculum, she said.
-They then go on to study 8 years of philosophy to qualify for a Bachelor’s degree, and then another few years for a Master’s degree.
+Then they go on to study 8 years of philosophy to qualify for a Bachelor’s degree, and then another few years for a Master’s degree.

 So actually, very similar to classical Islamic scholarship training!
 (But dissimilar to most modern curricula, in that modern secular state curricula no longer include subjects like logic and philosophy).

 I meant to make my signature variation of kungpo chicken.
 It was the first dish I learned to make in university, mainly because the preparation is simple and only required a knife.
 Consequently, it is my best dish.
-Being Muslim as well, Sumi knew where to go to buy halal chicken in Pokhara.
+Sumi knew where to go to buy halal chicken in Pokhara, so that was no problem.

 However, we discovered that we had several other dietary restrictions to balance out the meal.
 We had two vegetarians among us, plus one who wasn’t – but had a gluten intolerance and several allergies.
 So Baiti thought she would make some egg-fried vegetables and vegetable fried rice to round up the menu.

 After the walk by the lake, and having resolved the menu, we went ingredient shopping.

 Dinner ended up a mixed bag.
 The root cause for this was the fact that soy sauce in Nepal is way thinner and saltier than is normally the case in both our Southeast Asian countries.
 However, fortunately none of our dinner party knew what Indonesian fried rice and kungpo chicken was supposed to taste like, so it was not ruined for being ‘wrong’.
 For all intents and purposes dinner was just a different kind of tasty!